gamblevore/speedie/Documentation/ErrorsAdvanced.md

 Speedie's error-reporting system has some rarer used features, such as:

 + Problems: These get printed like errors, but leave `stderr.ok` true.
-+ Warnings: Also leaves `stderr.ok` true.
-But these won't get auto-printed.
-(You can call `stderr.printall` to see them though.)
++ Warnings: Also leaves `stderr.ok` true, but won't get auto-printed.
+(You can call `stderr.printall` to see them.)
-+ Logging of errors to a logfile
++ Logging of errors to a file.
-+ Treating errors as warnings during certain code-sections
++ Lowering errors to warnings during certain code-sections
 + Can temporarily replace `stderr` with during certain code-sections, in case you want to contain your errors from harming the rest of the program.
-+ You can loop over the errors to "clean them" if you like.
++ You can loop over the errors to "clean" them if you like.

 ### Warnings and Problems